 - Need Extra Income?
 Check Out These 4 Methods

-Credit scores and DTI can carry a heavy weight on the lender’s ultimate decision but there is more to the formula.
-Lenders can look at additional factors in evaluating your application for credit.
+Credit scores and DTI ratio can be strong influences on the lender’s ultimate decision, but there is more to the formula.
+Lenders may consider additional factors that could boost your chances of getting your loan application approved.
 Here are a couple of additional things to be aware of: